tfoldi/qnject/README.md

 ## Building on Windows

-- You should install a fairly recent Qt (5.6+) via the Qt toolkit installer.
-This generally goes to `c:\qt`
+- You should install a version of Qt (for example 5.4 for most enterprise stuff) matching the target version of your target application via the Qt toolkit installer.
+This generally goes to `c:\Qt`

   After the install, CMake requires that you set `CMAKE_PREFIX_PATH` to point to your specific Qt version of the toolkit (like